leonardosos/3D_Printer_Lab/st_printer/README.md

 - **Plate Ready**: Signal that printed object is ready for collection
 - **Status Reset**: Return to "idle" status awaiting robot collection

+## Service Class Structure

-## Separation of Concerns
+### Separation of Concerns

 The architecture follows a clear separation where:

-- STBinaryPrintingService handles external interactions:
+- PrintingService handles external interactions:
   - MQTT subscriptions and publications
   - Print job assignment processing
   - Status and progress reporting